• Listen

 Yomiuriland Jewellumination®

-The annual "Yomiuriland Jewellumination" event at the Yomiuriland amusement park runs from autumn to spring.
+The annual "Yomiuriland Jewellumination®" event at the Yomiuriland amusement park runs from autumn to spring.
 Motoko Ishii, a world-famous lighting designer, designs the jewel-like LED illuminations that decorate the park during this event.
-In spring, a 180-m-long row of sakura trees is beautifully lit up.
-The park's gorgeous combination of cherry blossoms and jewel-like illuminations can't be seen anywhere else.
+From mid-March to early April, a 180-meter row of sakura trees is magically lit up.
+The jewel-like illuminations and nighttime cherry blossoms make for a dazzling spectacle that can't be seen anywhere else.

-Click here for more information about Tokyo's outlying areas
+Click here for more information about Tama and outlying areas

 Popular Events